 \section{Abstract}

 When evaluating and comparing models using leave-one-out cross-validation (LOO-CV), the uncertainty of the estimate is typically assessed using the variance of the sampling distribution.
-It is known, however, that no unbiased estimator for the variance can be constructed in a general case.
-While it has not been discussed before, it could be possible to construct such an estimator by considering specific models.
-In this paper, we show that an unbiased sampling distribution variance estimator is obtainable for the Bayesian normal model with fixed model variance using expected log pointwise predictive density (elpd) utility score.
-Instead of the obtained pointwise LOO-CV estimates, we estimate the variance directly from the observations.
-Motivated by the presented unbiased variance estimator, it could be possible to obtain other improved problem-specific estimators, not only unbiased ones, for assessing the uncertainty of LOO-CV estimation.
+Considering the uncertainty is important, as the variability of the estimate can be high in some cases.
+An important result by \citet{bengio_Grandvalet_2004} states that no general unbiased variance estimator can be constructed, that would apply for any utility or loss measure and any model.
+We show that it is possible to construct an unbiased estimator considering a specific predictive performance measure and model.
+We demonstrate an unbiased sampling distribution variance estimator for the Bayesian normal model with fixed model variance using the expected log pointwise predictive density (elpd) utility score.
+This example demonstrates that it is possible to obtain improved, problem-specific, unbiased estimators for assessing the uncertainty in LOO-CV estimation.